 An old Apache law says, ‘Never ask of another that which you are not willing to give.’
 You’re asking for a life.
 Are you willing to give yours?”

 $100 per person (3) and a small retainer – a basket containing lunch

-“You have many enemies.
-You know not why they ared so.
-But like the village curs, bark when their fellows do.”
+“You have many enemies who know not why they are so, but like the village curs, bark when their fellows do.”

 Paladin quoting Shakespeare’s Henry VIII